AnveshRamelli/r-kart/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App and deployed version can be found here: [R-Kart](https://r-kart.netlify.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).